uhasker/getting-things-done-in-next-js/src/chapter1/01-hello-world.md

 We will heavily utilize comments throughout this book inside the code blocks to highlight important ideas.

 > There is a lot of discussion on how much you should comment your programs.
 We will return to this when discussing functions.
-However one rule is that if your code is so terrible that it requires *extensive commentary* to explain its purpose, you should fix the code.
-Just like a work of art, your code stand on it's own merits.
+However one rule is that if your code is so terrible that it requires *extensive commentary* to explain its behavior or purpose, you should fix the code.
+Just like a work of art, your code stands on it's own merits.
 Imagine *commenting* a work of art (oh, wait)...
 However it is better to have terrible code and comments than have terrible code and no comments.

-We will also adopt the convention that if a comment is next to a line with a `console.log` call that comment shows the output of that call.
+We will also adopt the convention that if a comment is next to a line with a `console.log` statement, that comment shows the output that would be logged to the console if the code was run.
 For example:

 ```javascript
 console.log('Hello, world!'); // Hello, world!